tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 Why did the vials have a bio hazard symbol?
 The pallet and container were unmarked?
 Even if it was private courier, it could be unsafe.
 What was it that was in these vials?
 Was it oil...?
 I quickly put the vials I removed back into their floating cages and taped the box shut.
 I wanted the box back on the pallet and fast.

 I was halfway there when the office door flung open.
-It was Blane and Dharbinder.
+It was Blane and Jesminder.
 Blane looked up at me and then towards C3.
 The blood drained from his face.
 He started speed walking towards me.
 I couldn't feel my legs, I was shook.

 "Hey!" he said his voice booming, trying to contain himself.